Skip to content

 createTokenSaleWithEncode45,04145,04145,04145,0411

-The encoded variant of the creation functions uses 66,355 fewer gas units than the struct variant.
-In relative terms, createTokenSaleWithEncode consumes approximately 40% of the gas required by createTokenSaleInfo in this measurement.
+The encoded version of the creation function uses 66,355 fewer gas units than the struct version, about 40% of what createTokenSaleInfo burns in the same run.

 Storage behavior

-Looking at both contract versions and how Solidity stores data:
+Looking at how Solidity actually stores the data:

-The encoded layout lowers the gas cost for creating records in tests.
-This is because writing to one slot costs less than writing to several slots, like with the struct.
+The encoded layout drops the gas cost of creating records because writing one slot is much cheaper than writing several.
+That’s the whole game.

-3. Deterministic The bit shift values set a fixed way to organize the data.
-Any contract using the same library can rebuild or check a packed record by using the same shifts and masks.
+3. Deterministic layout The shift constants pin down where each field lives.
+Any contract using the same library can decode or verify a packed record with the same shifts and masks.

-This method works best for service contracts like marketplaces, order books, or metadata registries.
+This approach is a fit for service contracts: marketplaces, order books, metadata registries.

-The experiment also shows that math operations for packing and unpacking cost much less gas than extra storage operations for separate slots.
+Same data, two layouts.
+The experiment also shows that the arithmetic for packing and unpacking is cheap.
+It is much cheaper than the extra SSTOREs we save by avoiding separate slots.

 Conclusion